Urethrectomy

 How is it done?

-• This procedure is done under general anaesthetic.
+• This procedure is done under general anesthetic.

 • Legs are placed in a lithotomy position.